-On April 22, 2022, the Organization was named as a defendant in a class action suit whereby a former employee and on behalf of other individuals similarly situated, are seeking monetary damages and restitutions for wage and employment related matters.
-Settlement payments will amount to \$180,000 to be paid in three installments of \$60,000 per year.
+On April 22, 2022, the Organization was named as a defendant in a class action suit whereby a former employee and on behalf of other individuals similarly situated, were seeking monetary damages and restitutions for wage and employment related matters.
+The suit was settled in the current year and settlement payments will amount to \$180,000 to be paid in three installments of \$60,000 per year.
+Of these settlement amounts payable, \$60,000 had been paid in the current fiscal year, leaving \$120,000 remaining to be paid over the next two years.